-This approach is consistent with the scopeintent of the Williamson Act, which not only includes the preservation of agricultural land, but applies to the preservation of wildlife habitat, recreation space, and open space as well.
-The OCMPOFF-Channel Mining Plan_is intended to provide for the full range of land uses along Cache Creek, of which agriculture is a component.
-In fact, in terms of acreage, agriculture will remain the primary activity within the 23,174 acre-planning area.
+This approach is consistent with the scope of the Williamson Act, which not only includes the preservation of agricultural land, but also applies to the preservation of wildlife habitat, recreation space, and open space.
+The OCMP is intended to provide for the full range of land uses along Cache Creek, of which agriculture is a component.
+In fact, in terms of acreage, agriculture will remain the primary activity within the planning area.

-As discussed elsewhere, the OCMP contains provisions for revising the A-P (Agricultural Preserve) Zone to allow for commercial surface mining.
 In order to maintain as much land as possible within agricultural preserves, the Williamson Act contract may continue through both the mining and reclamation phases, as long as the proposed project is consistent with the applicable Williamson Act findings.
-This would especially apply to projects which wouldplan to mine the majority of a parcel under contract, but plan to continuously reclaim as mining occurs so that a portion of the parcel is always in agricultural production.
+This would especially apply to projects which would mine the majority of a parcel under contract, but continuously reclaim as mining occurs so that a portion of the parcel is always in agricultural production.
 Temporary conservation easements on undisturbed farmland may offset the impacts of mining on contracted land, until successful reclamation is achieved.

-In accordance with both the Williamson Act and other applicable State regulations the State Reclamation Regulations, the OCMP requires that any surface mining operation on contracted property that includes prime farmland, which proposes agricultural uses in its proposed reclamation plan, must return the land to appropriately agricultural productive capacity similar to that before mining commenced.
+In accordance with both the Williamson Act and other applicable State regulations, the OCMP requires that any surface mining operation on contracted property that includes prime farmland, which proposes agricultural uses in its proposed reclamation plan, must return the land to agricultural productive capacity similar to that before mining commenced.
 Non-prime agricultural land shall be reclaimed so it is capable of producing crops commonly grown in the area at an economically sustainable rate.